kbullaugheysas/kmercount/README.md

 Which produces output like this:

     usage: kmercount [options] < readsfile
-      -fasta string
+      -all int
+            count all kmers of given size (default = 0, only count kmers in -kmers file) -fasta string
             Accept input from this fasta file
       -kmers string